The Structured Settlement Markets Explained

 2. What is the Structured Settlement Secondary Market?

 • Unfortunately there is no regulation of market conduct in the structured settlement secondary market and the lack of a moral compass has fostered wide scale corruption and fraud where uninformed annuitants, often Black and Hispanic minorities, young adults and the elderly are being victimized for tens of thousands, hundreds of thousands and in some cases millions of dollars meant for long term financial security.
-Some of those cases have made the front page of the Washington Post and grabbed the attention of Maryland Congressman Elijah Cummings and the Maryland Attorney General, but others have slipped through the cracks.
+Some of those cases have made blistering headline grabbing investigative reports in Maryland, Washington DC, Virginia, Minnesota, South Carolina that have led to reforms, but others have slipped through the cracks.

 • Particularly troubling is the rag tag collection of LLCs which makes it very difficult for consumers to know who they are dealing with.
 One secondary market participant, backed by The Blackstone group even established a bounty fund and refers to the rag tag bunch as parasites.
 To its credit the National Association of Settlement Purchasers (NASP), has tried to limit the number of alternate names of its members as part of its code of conduct.
 Unfortunately a significant population of the morally adrift secondary market participants are not members of NASP.

-• Many of these companies generate a landfill of inaccurate and sometimes illiterate information waste about structured settlements, having employed or contracted some of the laziest, incompetent researchers and writers.
+• Some of these companies generate a landfill of needless, inaccurate and sometimes illiterate information waste that purports to be about structured settlements, having employed or contracted some of the laziest, researchers and writers.

 • The larger secondary market companies package together the acquired factored payment streams into securitizations where they are sold to other financial institutions, or, particularly with smaller shops such payments are sold through the tertiary market.